dan-elias/dockash/README.rst

 Usage
 -----

-Download the desired scripts from the run_ folder and make them executable (and locatable on `PATH`).
+Download the desired scripts from the bin_ folder and make them executable (and locatable on `PATH`).
 Include `jupyter-repo2docker`_ because it is required by the others.